 Ronald (Ron) Hannah was born in Western Canada, but he is a wanderer, having taught English in China and backpacked much of SE Asia, Australia and South America.
 At present he finds himself in Austria, married to singer/director, Andrea Mellis.
 He is a pianist and clarinettist, and holds Bachelors and Masters degrees in composition from the University of Alberta, as well as a Bachelor of Science in Chemistry.
 His interests are eclectic, ranging from travel and the sciences to biography, history, and Eastern philosophy.
 As a music student his teachers were Violet Archer (herself a student of Bartok), Manus Sasonkin and Malcolm Forsyth.
 At his website visitors can listen to and download samples of his works and read his lively descriptions of same.
 His works have been performed and broadcast in Canada and internationally.

 His catalogue includes over one hundred works: solo, choral, chamber, song cycles, orchestral, two ballets and several operas and plays-with-songs.
-His opera "The Illuminator" was premiered in Yerevan, Armenia, in 2017, and his cycle, "Star Songs" for soprano and string quartet was first performed in Vienna in July of 2020, with Wilma Maller as soloist. and he is hoping one day to release another album of his vocal and choral music.
+His opera "The Illuminator" was premiered in Yerevan, Armenia, in 2017, and his cycle, "Star Songs" for soprano and string quartet was first performed in Vienna in July of 2020, with Wilma Maller as soloist. and he is working toward the release of another album of his vocal and choral music.
 His vocal quartet arrangement of an Armenian lullaby, "Ruri, Ruri", won first prize at the Uncommon Music Festival in Sitka, Alaska in 2019, and the full choral version was premiered in Nuremberg in October of 2022.
 Four more song cycles received performances in June of 2021, and "Ruri, Ruri" has been published by Performer's Edition.